-For the first performance we created a large and very intentionally homemade, retro-looking, large cell phone made of a shower curtain and square chunk of foam.
-The phone’s screen displayed the film and acted as a sort of third character to play along with the two violins.
-Two large projections of the film were displayed on the walls surrounding the performers.
-Rather than being just about garbage, I also intended Dead Horse Bay…thoughts from the future… to be a reflection on our current world and our relationship to the things around us.
-One of the aims of Dead Horse Bay…thoughts from the future…is to create a new sense of human solidarity with non human objects.
+For the first performance we created a very intentionally homemade, trashy-looking, large cell phone made of a shower curtain and square chunk of foam.
+The phone’s screen displayed the video and acted as a third character to play along with the two violins.
+Two large projections of the film were also displayed on the walls surrounding the performers.
+In addition to being about garbage, one of the aims of Dead Horse Bay…thoughts from the future… is to create a feeling of human solidarity with non-human objects.
+My other aim was to have the work explore the demonic nature of our cell phone-obsessed reality.
+Through our phones, our minds are being shaped and controlled by machinic algorithms in ways beyond our full knowledge.
+The technological singularity has arrived in its nascent phase and we can feel it controlling us.
+Every time we turn the thing on, we should in some sense say to ourselves “This is a portal into another dimension, do I want to stick my head into this vortex to be devoured?”

 NYC world premiere (featured in this video):